RostislavLitovkin/PlutoWallet/README.md

 # Terminology
 - dApp = any application that uses crypto functionalities.
 In order to use dApps, it needs to communicate with the crypto wallet somehow, or it needs to know your private key (very insecure).
+- Substrate key = ss58 encoded key with "42" prefix.
+- Chain-specific key = ss58 encoded key with a custom prefix.
-- PlutoLayout = a simple way to save and export custom layouts
+- PlutoLayout = a simple way to save and export custom layouts.

 # Work / milestones